 As far as casual performance goes, I don’t have any complaints.
 The Dimensity 1080 is already a great chipset for the Note 12 Pro+, so getting the same processor on a much cheaper phone is even more awesome!

-And the Chinese MIUI experience on this phone has also been quite enjoyable, to be honest.
-It is a little too strict with battery optimization but it handles things like active memory management and UI fluidity greatly.
+The MIUI experience on this phone has also been quite enjoyable.
+Besides the global MIUI ROM, I also had the opportunity to test it with the China-flavored MIUI.
+And I gotta say, that was quite an experience.
+It is a little too strict with battery optimization versus the regular MIUI, but it handles things like active memory management and UI fluidity greatly.
 I only wish it ran Android 13-based MIUI 14 instead of the older MIUI 13 on top of Android 12.

 - Triple camera setup at the back